4 Stocks You Need to Buy With Your Next $10,000

 - Nearmap Limited (ASX: NEA) could well be the riskiest stock to make this list, given its lofty trailing P/E ratio of around 40 and tiny market cap of around $140 million.
 However, Nearmap has enormous growth potential both in Australia and overseas as a provider of ultra-high resolution aerial photographs.
 Its maps and birds-eye photos are arguably even better than those provided by Google!

 Yet an even better bet could be this top dividend stock

 Each of the companies mentioned above have the potential to deliver enormous returns over the coming years.
 While I currently own Yellow Brick Road shares, the others are sitting firmly on my watch list and could well be my next target should I come into a windfall…

-This little known company trades on a modest valuation and pays a very juicy fully franked dividend.
-Find out the name of this “under the radar” ASX stock in this free report — “The Motley Fool’s Top Dividend Stock 2015.”
+This little known growth stock trades on a modest valuation and pays a very juicy fully franked dividend.
+Find out the name of this "under the radar" ASX stock in this free report — "The Motley Fool's Top Dividend Stock 2014-15."
 But hurry… this report is only available for a limited period of time.
 Click here now.

 This is a FREE service from The Motley Fool.
 Credit card is NOT required.

 The Motley Fool's disclosure policy is accountable.
 Please remember that investments can go up and down.
 Past performance is not necessarily indicative of future returns.
 The Motley Fool does not guarantee the performance of, or returns on any investment.
 All figures are accurate as of 29 July 2014.
 Authorised by Bruce Jackson.Any and all advice contained in the above content is general advice that has not taken into account your personal circumstances.
 Please refer to our Financial Services Guide (FSG) for more information.